MicrosoftDocs/SupportArticles-docs/support/browsers/cannot-print-from-web-using-another-user.md

 ---
-title: Can't print from the web if running IE 11 as another user
+title: Can't print from the web if running Internet Explorer 11 as another user
 description: Describes an issue that occurs when you try to print from Internet Explorer 11 through a different user account.
 A workaround is provided. ms.date: 03/26/2020 ms.prod-support-area-path: